CRBS/Panfish/design/TechnicalSpec.md

 of data on those clusters.

-Panfish is not a batch processing scheduler on its own, it can be thought of as a wrapper on top of Sun Grid Engine that handles the logistics of ferrying jobs to/from remote clusters.
+Panfish is not a batch processing scheduler on its own, it can be thought of as a wrapper on top of Open Grid Engine that handles the logistics of ferrying jobs to/from remote clusters.

-The benefit of a wrapper is most jobs that work in Sun Grid Engine could in theory be run through Panfish with only minimal changes.
-Panfish also benefits from not having to reinvent the wheel when deciding what job to run, that task is left to Sun Grid Engine.
+The benefit of a wrapper is most jobs that work in Open Grid Engine could in theory be run through Panfish with only minimal changes.
+Panfish also benefits from not having to reinvent the wheel when deciding what job to run, that task is left to Open Grid Engine.

 In a normal scenario the user does the following: